kirame09/sparkpost-api-documentation/services/substitutions-reference.md

 ## Per-link Disabling of Click Tracking

-When click-tracking is enabled for a transmission individual links can be skipped using the **data-msys-clicktrack** custom attribute.
+When click-tracking is enabled for a transmission, individual links can be skipped using the **data-msys-clicktrack** custom attribute.
 For example:

 ```
 <a href="http://www.example.com/" data-msys-clicktrack="0">Click</a>